zeptoTon/masterchef/diary.md

 # The diary of developing this project

+## 2017-04-07
+Bring in React Router for single app application
+TODO:
+image handling
+no recipes handling
+filter by words, by time, by ingredient

+## 2017-04-06
+preprocess ready for generating recipe list page Implemented React Component for Recipe and RecipeList

 ## 2017-04-05

 Choose create-react-app for frontend, since we dont need to config tones of things to get the app work.